 iOS Forensic Analysis

-One of the most dominant challenges that Apple has faced after the launch of iPhone in the market, is the huge group of hackers that have targeted iPhone for accomplishing unlawful activities.
-The advancement in the count of criminal offenses at a feverish pace, require innovative technologies to perform iOS forensic analysis on iPhone of the suspect.
-In this write up we will put forth the analysis that we carried out on the operating system of iPhone- iOS.
-In order to support the large storage need of iOS, Apple introduced a new file system designed specifically for this operating system- HFS (Hierarchical File System).
+One of the most dominant challenges that Apple has faced after the launch of the iPhone in the market, is the huge group of hackers that have targeted the iPhone for accomplishing unlawful activities.
+The advancement in the count of criminal offences at a feverish pace requires innovative technologies.
+To perform iOS forensic analysis on the iPhone of the suspect.
+In this write up we will put forth the analysis that we carried out on the operating system of the iPhone- iOS.
+So, in order to support the large storage need of iOS, Apple introduced a new file system designed specifically for this operating system- HFS (Hierarchical File System).

 Structure of Hierarchical File System

 During iOS forensic analysis, firstly we will perform an investigation on HFS blocks i.e. allocation block and logical block.

-The logical blocks are formatted with 512-byte block scheme.
+The logical blocks are formatted with a 512-byte block scheme.
 They are numbered from the first to the last block present on the given volume and they remain static.

-The allocation blocks are the groups of logical blocks that are tied together in the form of clumps in order to increase the performance of HFS.
+The allocation blocks are the groups of logical blocks that are link together in the form of clumps in order to increase the performance of HFS.

 The iOS file system forensics consists of the following:

-The first 1024 bytes in the sector 0 and 1 are known as boot blocks.
+The first 1024 bytes in sectors 0 and 1 are known as boot blocks.

 The next 1024 bytes after the boot blocks in the volume header of HFS, which contains the information of the entire volume.
 The last 1024 bytes of the volume is occupied by the backup of the volume header.

 It tracks the allocation blocks that are currently in use by the system and the ones that are free.
-The size of the allocation file can be changed.
+However, the size of the allocation file can be changed.

 This file tracks the allocation tables that are used by the file.
-This information is recorded in a proper order in the form of balanced tree format.
+And records this information in a proper order in the form of a balanced tree format.